melroy89/gitlab-deployer/README.md

 This service will listen for completed GitLab Deployment jobs, retrieves the latest (build) artifact and deploys the artifact on the live production environment.

-By default it will try to download the GitLab Artifact from the same deployment job as where the webhook will trigger from.
-This GitLab Artifact Deployer will use the project ID and job ID from the webhook response body request, and use this information to download the artifact.
+By default GitLab Artifact Deployer will try to download the GitLab Artifact from the same deployment job as where the Webhook was triggered from.
+Then it will use the project ID and job ID from the webhook response body request.
+That project ID and job ID is then used to download the artifact file.

 If you wish to download the artifact from another git branch and/or from other GitLab job name, set: `USE_JOB_NAME` to `yes`.
 See "Environment variables options" for all the available options.